 Because the weight is resting on your upper body (front or back of your shoulders), your lower back and ab muscles have to engage to maintain your balance.
 If your posture is incorrect or your load is too heavy, you run the risk of straining your lower back muscles.

-There is also potential risk to your knees, as is the case with any lower body exercise.
+There is also a potential risk to your knees, as with any lower body exercise.
 Even though the squat is a natural movement that is unrestricted (and thus your body can adapt your posture), it’s still possible that you’ll injure your knees squatting.

 And, of course, there’s also the chance you’ll strain your shoulders or pull a neck muscle.
 Because you’re carrying the heavy weight, there is a risk of shoulder/neck strain.

-Note: One study found that up to 32% of all training-related injuries were the result of or related to squats, even among elite-level bodybuilders.
+Note: One study found that up to 32% of all training-related injuries resulted from or were related to squats, even among elite-level bodybuilders.
 It’s not just n00bs at risk!

 Difference 3: The Effectiveness